List of New York Yankees first-round draft picks: Picks

+Ron Blomberg (1967) was the team's first first-overall draft pick.

+Rex Hudler (1978) was selected with the first compensatory draft pick in league history.

 Carl Everett (1990) was the first player drafted by the Yankees in the first round since 1985.

 Mark Prior (1998) was one of three first-round draft picks who the Yankees did not sign.

-Eric Duncan (2003) was the only player drafted by the Yankees in the first round from New Jersey.

 Phil Hughes (2004) was the Yankees' compensatory selection for losing Andy Pettitte to the Houston Astros.

-Jeffrey Marquez (2004) was one of two players the Yankees drafted in 2004 from California.

 Joba Chamberlain (2006) was one of five consecutive pitchers the Yankees drafted in the first round.